oracle/opengrok/Repository-synchronization.md

 fi
 ```

-The `sync.py` script will print any errors to the console and uses file level locking to provide exclusivity of run so it is handy to run from `crontab` periodically.
+The `opengrok-sync` script will print any errors to the console and uses file level locking to provide exclusivity of run so it is handy to run from `crontab` periodically.

 Each "command" can be either normal command execution (supplying the list of program arguments) or RESTful API call (supplying the HTTP verb and optional payload).